Glitch-is/InnaCalendar/README.md

 ============

 ##Description
-This python script uses extracted JSON data from Inna to create an iCalendar file that can be imported to iCalendar compatible application such as Google Calendar.
+This python script extracts your calendar from Inna to create an iCalendar file that can be imported to iCalendar compatible application such as Google Calendar.

 ##Dependencies